 Covid-19 is arguably the biggest challenge our country has faced in recent years.
 The implications have been both indiscriminate and wide-ranging.
 Many have lost loved ones, while business sectors across Scotland are feeling the effects of a slowing economy.
-This is particularly true of rural Scotland where the economy is most fragile.
+This is particularly true of rural Scotland where the economy is particularly fragile.

 The Scottish Government's Covid-19 strategy is designed to prevent the spread of Covid-19, support the NHS and save lives.
 The country sports community will play its part in this extraordinary endeavour.
-The country sports tourism sector makes an outstanding contribution to rural Scotland - particularly in the quieter Autumn and Winter months - and it is our view that shooting and fishing should be able to take place following the relaxing of relevant restrictions.
-The Scottish Government's route map can be accessed here.
+The country sports tourism sector makes an outstanding contribution to rural Scotland - particularly in the quieter Autumn and Winter months - and it is our view that shooting and fishing should be able to take place while the Scottish Government tackles this pandemic.
+The Scottish Government's Covid-19 route map can be accessed here.